drfreder/pandemic-pub-bias/README.md

 total.preprints <- length(all.arxiv$id) #Total number of preprints
 total.authors <- sum(all.arxiv$author.n) #Total number of authors
-total.authors.with.gender <- sum(all.arxiv$male.n+all.arxiv$female.n) #Total number of authors with gender inferred per.gender <- round(total.authors.with.gender/total.authors*100, 1) #Percent of authors with gender
+total.authors.with.gender <- sum(all.arxiv$male.n+all.arxiv$female.n) #Total number of authors with gender inferred per.gender <- round((total.authors.with.gender/total.authors)*100, 1) #Percent of authors with gender

-year.arxiv.preprints <- length(df.full$"id") #Preprints for year-over-year comparison
-year.arxiv.authors <- sum(df.full[, "male.n"]+df.full[, "female.n"]) #Authors with gender inferred for year-over-year comparison
+year.arxiv.preprints <- length(df.full$"id") #Total number of preprints for year-over-year comparison year.arxiv.authors <- sum(df.full[, "male.n"]+df.full[, "female.n"]) #Authors with gender inferred for year-over-year comparison
 ```

 There are 83118 preprints in the full arXiv dataset, with a total of
 399769 non-unique authors.
 I inferred the gender of 192332 authors, or
 48.1%, with the rest omitted from subsequent analyses.
+This a lower
+success rate for predicting author gender for the arXiv dataset than for
+the bioRxiv dataset (see below), reflecting the fact that arXiv
+preprints are more likely to list large consortia as authors (e.g., CMS
+Collaboration), have authors who provide only first initials, or have
+authors who have names not in the U.S. Social Security names database.

 For just the comparison of March 15-April 15, 2020 with the same dates
 in 2019, there are 28711 arXiv preprints with 67309 authors for whom I
 inferred
 gender.

-### Total numbers of arXiv preprint authors in Mar/Apr 2020 compared to Mar/Apr 2019, by gender
+### Comparing arXiv preprint authors between Mar/Apr 2019 and Mar/Apr 2020, by gender

-How many male versus female authors of preprints were there in Mar/Apr,
+How many male versus female authors of preprints were there in Mar/Apr
 2020, compared to the same dates last year?
 Note: this is not the number
 of unique authors; it includes authors who submitted multiple
 preprints.